stephen-bunn/torvend/README.rst

    :width: 800
    :align: center

-A command line utility for searching for torrents across many popular sharing sites
+A framework and CLI utility for quickly searching public torrent vendors.

 |